wahidmansoor/mwov2/README.md

 ### Development Guidelines

-- Follow TypeScript best practices
+- Follow TypeScript strict mode and best practices
+- Use the `ApiService` pattern for all API services
+- Extend clinical modules using the module architecture pattern
+- Use Zod schemas for validation at API boundaries
 - Maintain test coverage for new features
 - Use conventional commit messages
-- Update documentation for new features
+- Update documentation for new features and modules

 ## 📄 License